pianoforte33/QueryScheduler/README.md

    <code>cmake ..</code>
 5. run make:
    <code>make </code>
-6. modify the file name.txt with your favourite text editor, and add your classmate name
+6. modify the file <code>name.txt</code> with your favourite text editor, and add your classmate name